Disturbed Sleep (Not What She Expected II)

 “Did he do anything to you?”
 Her brother whispered, suspicious.

 “No.” She answered, pausing.
-“That’s why I’m not sure how we can repay him for this.
+“But, that’s why I’m not sure how we can repay him for this.
 I’m still not sure how much it costed him.
 He’s been this way since saving you.”

 She looked up at the clock.
 It’s been around ten hours since Sylin passed out.
 “Are you hungry?”
 She asked her brother, keeping her voice quiet.
 “I might be able to get something, as long as we can put him somewhere without disturbing his sleep.
 I think it might be important for his recovery.”